-The District’s film contact can help you find the perfect location, contact information for properties, facilities and services, and coordinate with other agencies.
+The District’s Film & Events Department can help you find the perfect location, contact information for properties, facilities and services, and coordinate with other agencies.

 At any given time, there are many capital projects and events in Squamish that may affect dates and locations for filming.
 Please visit Projects & Initiatives for upcoming projects within the District of Squamish (including major capital upgrades that could impact road access) and our Events Calendar.

 The District of Squamish Filming Policy demonstrates our community's commitment to supporting the film industry whilst ensuring all filming activities are respectful of our businesses, residents, and environment.